placrosse/kodo/docs/source/overview.rst

 .. _overview:

-Kodo includes many iteresting techniques and codes.
-THis document provides an overview of the most important features in Kodo and which codes Kodo support.
+Kodo supports many interesting techniques and codes.
+This document provides an overview of the most important features of Kodo and the supported codes.

 Features
 --------

 Recoding
-    One of the most prominent features of Network Coding is the possibility to use coding in the network (recoding) and not only at the sender (encoding) and the receiver (decoding).
+    One of the most prominent features of Network Coding is the possibility to use coding at the intermediate network nodes (recoding) and not only at the sender (encoding) and the receiver (decoding).

 Systematic coding
-    The sender can send some or all of the symbols in the original data block uncoded.
-This is useful in simple topologies as it increases the decoding throughput.
+    The sender can send some or all of the original symbols within a given block uncoded.
+Coded packets can be generated later to repair any packet losses.
+    Systematic coding is useful in simple topologies as it increases the decoding throughput and decreases the coding overhead.

 On-the-fly coding
     allows a sender to encode over a growing block of data.
 Useful for live